What was the secret to Doc Savage’s skin coloring? Was it really a tropical tan or a clue to his Mayan lineage? The facts are there in the stories.

 Skin coloring from solar radiation is not permanent.
 No matter how much time Doc Savage spent in the sun his tan would not be permanent.
 No tan is permanent; the color fades once you are no longer exposed to the sun.
 This is the main problem that got me to thinking about Doc’s heritage.
 Doc Savage himself verifies this very concept in “Birds of Death” (October 1941).
 The subject at hand is the deep tan several of the main characters in the story possess.
 Doc Savage himself makes the comment that tans are short-lived in city environments.

 The Mayans are always described admirably throughout the series.
-Likewise is the description of the inhabitants of Arriba from “The Speaking Stone” (June 1942).
+This is the description of the inhabitants of Arriba from “The Speaking Stone” (June 1942).
 These people are healthy, disciplined, and intelligent.
 Rather than being the sole descendants of a lost race they are an amalgam, a mixture of several races.
 Their skin coloration is dark complexioned with many of them sharing the same texture as Doc.
-Bigots would call them mongrels but Dent puts a positive spin on it.
+Bigots would call them mongrels, but Dent puts a positive spin on it.

 Another fascinating item is Dent’s description of King Chaac in “The Man of Bronze” (March 1933).
 Kenneth Robeson describes King Chaac’s features as being nearly as perfect as Doc’s own.
 The description sounds like that of Doc Savage.
 Elderly King Chaac is again described exactly the same in They Died Twice.